pahan3000/playnite-fps-limiter/README.md

 - **Separate Desktop / Fullscreen profiles** per game and for the global cap, instead of one shared setting.
 - **Sync mode control** (Async / Front Edge Sync / Back Edge Sync) per game and for the global cap.
 - **Global FPS limit** as a fallback cap for games without their own profile.
-- **Live updates**: cap, sync mode, and disable changes apply immediately to an already-running game instead of waiting for the next launch.
+- **FPS cap applies on the on the fly**: cap, sync mode, and disable changes apply immediately to an already-running game instead of waiting for the next launch.
 - **RTSS auto-close**: if FPS Limiter started RTSS itself, it closes it again once no caps are active.
 - **VRR refresh-rate switching**: only for laptops without driver vrr support, that is unlocked via cru.
 MOST USERS DON'T NEED THIS.
 Off by default.
 - **Match refresh rate to FPS cap**: optionally switches the display to a supported whole multiple of the cap (e.g. 30 FPS → 60 Hz) — for displays without VRR.
 Off by default; most users won't need this either.